buidly/onefinity-api-service/README.md

 ## Available Scripts

-This is an Multiversx project built on Nest.js framework.
+This is an Onefinity project built on Nest.js framework.

 ### `npm run start:prod`